Tianhao-Li/Leetcode/README.md

 # Leetcode
-Leetcode practice record
+This is my Leetcode practice record.

+## Solved Problems